Zqzqsb/Blog/notes/NextJS/Router/Router In NextJs 6.md

   - NextJs
 description: This note records things about Parallel Routes.
 ---
-<br> This note records things about Parallel Routes.
+ This note records things about Parallel Routes.
 <!-- more -->
 ##  Parallel Routes 概述